 Security first design with OAuth2 integration and distributed verification with the embedded distributed gateway.

 The platform handles the coarse-grained authorization with scopes and fine-grained authorization with custom claims.

 All components are designed as plugins and the framework is easy to be extended and customized.

 Can be integrated with existing application to protect investment over the years for your organization.

-Support client side discovery without any gateway, proxy between service to service calls as they add too much overhead.
+Support client-side discovery without any gateway and proxy between service to service calls as they add too much overhead.

 Service logs will be aggregated with ElasticSearch, LogStash and Kibana with monitoring and alerting.

 Built-in CorrelationId and TraceabilityId to trace service to service calls in aggregated logs.

 Designed for scalability so that you can have thousands of instances running at the same time.